Sister of ‘Mythbusters’ Alum Adam Savage Accuses Him of Raping Her in the 1970s

-“As a child, this experience shook my sense of safety and crushed my self-confidence,” Pacchiana said in a Tuesday video press conference, according to the New York Daily News.
+“As a child, this experience shook my sense of safety and crushed my self-confidence,” Pacchiana said in a video press conference Tuesday, according to the New York Daily News.
 “I will never wake up one morning and stop being a survivor of child rape.”

 According to the lawsuit obtained by The Daily Beast, during the alleged three-year abuse, “Savage would repeatedly rape Miranda Pacchiana and force oral sex upon her, and forced Miranda to perform oral sex on him, along with other forms of sexual abuse.”
 Savage is also accused of preventing Pacchiana from leaving her bed and of anally raping her.